vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 [unloaded](https://html.spec.whatwg.org/multipage/#unload-a-document).

 Further, each `SessionHistoryChange` has an optional `replace` field which describes whether the pipeline the load is replacing needs to be replaced.
-(TODO check which sessionhistorychanges get such a replace field.)
+`replace` is only not `None` if the load was initiated in an existing browsing context.
 If change has such a field and it's an enum with the variant `NeedsToReload::No(pipeline_id)`, meaning the pipeline hasn't been closed yet, it is closed now.